databrickslabs/dbx/docs/guides/python/python_quickstart.md

     or to specialized logging solutions like [Datadog](https://www.datadoghq.com/) and [New Relic](https://newrelic.com/).

-With a successfully executed code on the interactive cluster, we can now move on to the deployment and launch.
+With a successfully executed code on the all-purpose cluster, we can now move on to the deployment and launch.

 ## :material-door-open: Defining the entrypoints